JvdHoogen/ImprovedCNNinFaultDiagnosis/README.md

 models and their respective performance.

 ### Abstract
-Deep Learning (DL) provides considerable opportu- nities for increased efficiency and performance in fault diagnosis.
+Deep Learning (DL) provides considerable opportunities for increased efficiency and performance in fault diagnosis.
 The ability of DL methods for automatic feature extraction can reduce the need for time-intensive feature construction and prior knowledge on complex signal processing.
 In this paper, we propose two models that are built on the Wide-Kernel Deep Convolutional Neural Network (WDCNN) framework to improve performance of classifying fault conditions using multivariate time series data, also with respect to limited and/or noisy training data.
 In our experiments, we use the renowned benchmark dataset from the Case